txt/se25fall/docs/syllabus.md

   - 1 questions about the lectures that week
   - Run at a random time during class each week.
 - 3 projects, 2 of which have live demos.
-- Quizes are done individually.
+- Quizzes are done individually.
 Everything else is done in groups of 3.